Belgrade Tower: St. Regis

-St. Regis branded apartments

-The so-called "The Residences at The St. Regis Belgrade" - branded St. Regis apartments - offer a privileged residential experience to everyone looking for the ultimate comfort and the most prestigious place to live.
-The space from the 14th to the 19th floor of Kula Belgrade is occupied by 32 apartments from the "Signature" collection, from the 20th to the 37th floor by 170 apartments from the "Grand" collection, and from the 37th to the 40th floor by 18 apartments from the "Sky" collection.
-There are 220 apartments in the building.

-The sale of apartments in the building began in May 2019.

-Opening of St. Regis Belgrade

-St. Regis Belgrade located from first to 11th floor in Kula Belgrade was opened on 31 October 2024 with owner of Eagle Hills (developer of Belgrade Waterfront) and Serbian President.
-Apartments from 14th to 40th floor aren't still open but it's expected for them to open soon.
-Apartments are branded with St. Regis and they will also have concierge and other services same as hotel rooms.

 Observation deck

-As the tallest building in Serbia, Kula Belgrade will have an observation deck at the top, on the 41st floor, with a view of the entire capital, rivers and landmarks such as the Belgrade Fortress, the Temple of Saint Sava and the Avala Tower.
-Visitors will reach this 360-degree viewpoint by high-speed elevators.
-Kula Belgrade has 15 elevators, and it takes 25 seconds to get to the restaurant and the observation deck from the ground floor.
+As the tallest building in Serbia, Kula Belgrade will have an observation deck at the top, on the 41st floor.

-In the November of 2024, Belgrade Waterfront published page on their site publicly about observation deck of Kula Belgrade called Belgrade 360 Deck.

 Media facade

 Since the beginning of 2022, important dates and events have been regularly marked on the media facade of Kula Belgrade.
 In January 2022, Orthodox New Year was celebrated with a three-and-a-half-minute light show and the colors of the Serbian flag.
 The projection of the message "Long live Serbia" marked the Sretenje holiday and Statehood Day of the Republic of Serbia in February 2022.
 In November 2022, the Kula Belgrade facade displayed an animation in honor of the Cyrillic alphabet and reformer of the Serbian language, Vuk Karadžić.
 In the same month, a message of support was sent to Serbian football players before the World Cup in Qatar 2022.
 In February 2023, several dozens of love messages were broadcast to mark Valentine's Day.
 In June 2023, the facade commemorated the success of Serbian tennis player Novak Djokovic, who won a record 23rd Grand Slam title.
 In June 2023, a special animation was shown in honor of Nikola Jokić, the Serbian basketball player who led his team to the first championship NBA title in history.